kevinpurdy/kevinpurdy.github.io/_posts/2014-12-11-natural-selection.markdown

 This isn't non-GMO applesauce or kelp flour we're talking about.
 This is bag of ground up seeds.
 Let's go find it.

-I head toward the six or so aisles of the Free Republic of Nature's Marketplaceâ€”after I finish in produce, but before the dry goods and dairy.
+I head toward the six or so aisles of the Free Republic of Nature's Marketplace—after I finish in produce, but before the dry goods and dairy.
 I roll my shoulders up and back a bit, get my mind right, and swing the cart into the rarefied realms of Nue Natyrzstan's Marccet.

 ![nm1.jpg](/assets/post_images/2014-12-11/nm1.jpg)